FFMahani/Agency-website-project/README.md

 ## 🎨 Original Design Reference

 Below is the original static layout used as the reference for this project.
-The final result closely follows this design to demonstrate pixel-perfect implementation:
+The final result closely follows this design to demonstrate pixel-perfect implementation.

 ![Design Layout](./images/layout-sketch.webp)
 ---